 1. Ribeye aka Delmonico

 The ribeye was undoubtedly made for grilling.
-It is exceptionally juicy, tender and full-flavored, and typically cook in less than 10 minutes ( provided your grill has been preheated).
+It is exceptionally juicy, tender and full-flavored, and typically cook in less than 10 minutes.
+As long as your grill is preheated it will cook perfectly on the grill.
 It is no surprise that it’s the most popular type of steak in the United States, and the one you’re likely to find in any BBQ you attend.

 Ribeye also has a very high, but well distributed fat content (heavily marbled) which adds to the rich taste and tenderness.
 Ironically, ribeye steaks are way cheaper than the other cuts in the same quality band, not to mention widely available.